teambit/docs/docs/best-practices.md

 The Bit compiler generates code that the hosting project can bundle without the need to compile it.
 The ES Module format lets the bundler analyze the code and apply optimization techniques such as code splitting for creating smaller chunks and tree shaking to eliminate unused code.

-However, there are cases where the defaults mentioned above are unsuitable.
+However, in certain cases the defaults mentioned above are unsuitable.
 For example, if the code is rendered on the server, using Node (up to version 12).
 Node cannot import the ES Modules format code and require the format to be in CommonJS.
 If the code is loaded directly from a CDN (using a script tag), it needs to be in UMD format.
 To support older browsers (read: IE6), you may want to transpile to ES5 and not to ES6.

 ### Changing Compiler Configuration